Haivision/srt/docs/srt-live-transmit.md

 in [#933](https://github.com/Haivision/srt/issues/933) and
 [#762](https://github.com/Haivision/srt/issues/762).

-The ddicated research showed that at high and bursty data rates (~60 Mbps) the `epoll_wait(udp_socket)` is not fast enough to signal about the possibility to read from a socket.
-It results in loosing data when the input bitrate is very high (above 20 Mbps).
+The dedicated research showed that at high and bursty data rates (~60 Mbps) the `epoll_wait(udp_socket)` is not fast enough to signal about the possibility to read from a socket.
+It results in losing data when the input bitrate is very high (above 20 Mbps).

 Waiting on a UDP socket with `::select(...)` works perfect, but it can't be used in the current implementation of the `srt-live-transmit`